larr97/portfolio-project/documents/RAD.md

-## Requirements Analysis Document for Web Developer Portfolio
+## Requirements Analysis Document for Software Engineer Portfolio

 ### 1. Introduction

 #### 1.1 Purpose of the System

-The purpose of the Web Developer Portfolio is to provide a personal online platform showcasing the skills, experience, and achievements of the web developer.
+The purpose of the Software Engineer Portfolio is to provide a personal online platform showcasing the skills, experience, and achievements of the Software Engineer.
 It serves as a professional representation to potential employers, collaborators, and clients while also acting as a platform for personal branding and networking.

 #### 1.2 Scope of the System

-The Web Developer Portfolio will include:
+The Software Engineer Portfolio will include:

 - **Home Page**: A central hub presenting personal information, background, experience, education, certifications, project summaries, and links to GitHub, LinkedIn, and a contact form.
 - **Project Pages**: Individual detailed pages for each project, accessible through links from the summary list on the Home Page.